riera90/generic-makefile/README.md

 	MAIN_NAME: the main name
 	FN_FILES_NAMES: the non main code names
 	LIB_NAME: the library name that will be created
-	HEADERS_LOCATION: where to search for the headers for dinamic linking (inside of BASE_DIR) What is dinamic linking? some magical thing that lets you get away with #include "foo.h" when foo.h is in a subdirectory (func/foo.h)
+	HEADERS_LOCATION: where to search for the headers for dynamic linking (inside of BASE_DIR) What is dynamic linking? some magical thing that lets you get away with #include "foo.h" when foo.h is in a different directory (func/foo.h)

 **Compiler:**